Instagram Stories are basically a Snapchat clone.

 Everyone who owns a social media account needs to think a potential post through before making anything public.
 Sure, you can go back and delete posts from your feed, but since you don’t initially post with the plan to delete, this can become a clumsy and time-consuming process.

-Stories solves that dilemma.
+Stories solve that dilemma.
 Its self-destructing content has an expiration date after which the content disappears forever.
-There’s a life span of 24 hours, which is enough time for brands to share information, make an impact and then move on without worrying about outdated or lower quality content clogging up their permanent feed.
+There’s a lifespan of 24 hours, which is enough time for brands to share information, make an impact and then move on without worrying about outdated or lower quality content clogging up their permanent feed.